Uses, Side Effects, Dosage, and FAQs (2026 Guide)

 Serious side effects are rare, but it’s important to know what to look for if they do occur.

-Call your doctor immediately or seek emergency care if you experience any concerning or prolonged symptoms.
+Call your doctor immediately if you experience any concerning or prolonged symptoms.

 Always give your doctor and pharmacist a complete list of all your medications, vitamins, and supplements to check for potential interactions.